WGLab/InterVar/docs/index.md

 ## Reference

-- Li Q, Wang K. InterVar: Interpretation of genetic variants by ACMG2015 guideline
+- Li Q, Wang K. InterVar: Clinical Interpretation of Genetic Variants by the 2015 ACMG-AMP Guidelines. _American Journal of Human Genetics_, 2:267-280, 2017